Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Introduction

+DiffGP methods \cite{hegde2018deep} often overlook the uncertainty in kernel hyperparameters, which is crucial for accurate model fitting and reliable uncertainty estimation.
+This uncertainty refers to the process of estimating and selecting these hyperparameters, which directly impacts the model’s predictive performance and the posterior distribution.
+The choice of covariance function in Gaussian processes significantly influences the shape of the posterior distribution and the uncertainty of predictions, highlighting the importance of selecting an appropriate covariance function \cite{lalchand2020approximate,lalchand2022sparse}.

+In Gaussian process modeling, model selection involves not only choosing the covariance function but also estimating the hyperparameters.
+Traditionally, this process is performed by maximizing the marginal likelihood or its lower bound.
+However, the marginal likelihood is typically non-convex, especially when there are multiple local optima or when hyperparameters are weakly identifiable.
+This non-convexity makes optimization challenging, as gradient-based methods can get stuck in local minima, leading to overfitting and underestimating prediction uncertainty.
+Moreover, the sensitivity of gradient-based optimization to initial values further complicates the maximization of the marginal likelihood.

-In this work, we propose a fully Bayesian approach to Gaussian process regression, treating kernel hyperparameters as random variables and using coupled stochastic differential equations (SDEs) to learn their posterior distribution and that of inducing points.
-This method effectively addresses the non-convexity of the marginal likelihood surface, providing robust parameter estimation.
-By incorporating uncertainty in hyperparameters through the posterior distribution, overfitting is avoided, and generalization to new data is enhanced.
+To overcome these issues, improved methods are needed to enhance the accuracy of hyperparameter estimation, which in turn will lead to better modeling of uncertainty and prevent overfitting.
+In this work, we propose a fully Bayesian approach to DiffGPs, treating kernel hyperparameters as random variables and using coupled stochastic differential equations (SDEs) to learn their posterior distribution and that of inducing points.
+This method effectively addresses the non-convexity of the marginal likelihood, providing robust parameter estimation.
+By incorporating uncertainty in hyperparameters through the posterior distribution, overfitting is avoided and generalization to new data improved.
 Bayesian methods offer a comprehensive understanding of parameter estimation by capturing inherent uncertainty, improving model reliability and adaptability.

-Extending the Bayesian treatment of hyperparameters to a hierarchical framework presents challenges in computing posterior distributions, leading to increased complexity.
+Extending the Bayesian approach to include hyperparameters within a hierarchical framework increases the complexity of posterior computations, making the process more challenging.
 We introduce a novel methodology using SDEs to learn the posterior distribution of hyperparameters and inducing points, capturing their uncertainty effectively.
 By integrating Bayesian inference with SDEs, our approach enhances model adaptability and robustness in capturing system dynamics.